MeerzaA/DSCI551_Project/README.md

 To view our webapp codebase you can navigate to [./WebApp/hosting/src](/WebApp/hosting/src) which contains all the necessary program files, `index.html`, `main.ts`,`styles.css`.

-We used Angular for our frontend framework, and all of our website components are stored individually, these files can be viewed in [/src/app](/WebApp/hosting/src/app).
+We used Angular for our frontend framework, and all of our website components are stored individually, these files can be viewed in [/src/app](/WebApp/hosting/src/app), Note that we talked about the individual components in dept in our implementation video.